Fincer/openra-tibsunra2/Readme.md

 **Why are Windows & Linux separated (patches/hotfixes)?**

 The main reason for this is because Windows & Linux use different line endings in patch files.
-Differences in end of lines may make patch files incompatible in other OS so consider this more or less as a precaution.
+Different end of lines may make patch files incompatible in other OS so consider this more or less as a precaution.

 **How do I create new hotfixes?**

 You need a Unix tool 'diff' to create new hotfixes (patch files).
 For additional information, please see, for example, http://www.cyberciti.biz/faq/appy-patch-file-using-patch-command/

-Remember to check "end of line" (Windows/Unix) for every hotfix patch file you create.
+Remember to check "end of line" (Windows or Unix) for every hotfix patch file you create.